Key Benefits of Influencer Marketing

 5. Difficulties in evaluating placement efficiency

 It is not always apparent by what metrics to evaluate the placement efficiency of the influencer.
-Impressions and comments, are good.
-But you want to know if blogger has somehow influenced the brand’s business performance.
+Impressions and comments are good.
+But you want to know if the blogger has somehow influenced the brand’s business performance.

 There's no need to invent anything.
 Treat this promotion channel as other advertising tools.
 Fix traffic from social networks before posting with a blogger, and after the release of marketing posts, take daily measurements, noting peaks and dips in traffic.
 You can monitor the situation in more detail using UTM tags.

 However, working with influencers has many nuances - starting with the fact that you can never fully control what content an opinion leader will give, and ending with the elementary wrapping of indicators that influencers often sin.